Deep Conceptual Understanding and Dissemination in Mathematics (MAF500)

 Form of assessment

-Two project reports on suitable topics of the student's choice.
-The topics must be approved by the lecturer.If a student fails the course she/he has to repeat the projects the next time the subject is lectured.
+A project report on a topic suitable of the student's choice.
+The topic must be approved by the lecturer.If a student fails the course she/he has to repeat the projects the next time the course is lectured.

-Peer feedback letter, Two oral presentations, Draft presentation, Attendance at classroom activity sessions, Attendance at computer-based sessions, Attendance at guest lectures
+Peer feedback letter, An oral presentation, Attendance at classroom activity sessions

 Submission of draft version of project report.

-Two oral presentations of material covered in the project reports.
+An oral presentation of material covered in the project report.